hackwithharsha/AWS-Glue-Log-Analysis-Pipeline/readme.md

   --targets '{"S3Targets": [{"Path": "s3://hack-with-harsha-logs/logs/"}]}'
 ```

-Now, we go to console and edit the crawler like in the following screenshot.
+Now, we go to console and edit the crawler like in the screenshot.

 ![aws_options](./Images/aws_options.jpg)

--> Check ✅ the option `Create a single schema for each S3 path`.
+- Check ✅ the option `Create a single schema for each S3 path`.

--> Set `Table level` to 2
+- Set `Table level` to 2
   - `logs/${service}/` → Level 2 (creates tables at the service level)
   - `logs/${service}/${year}/...` → If set to 3, it groups tables by year (not recommended for our case).